 Cheap to live there?
 Private rents are around £65 to £75 per week.

 Transport links: The M3 is on the doorstep and London is 64 miles away.
 Very good train service to Waterloo and elsewhere- getting to London takes one hour on the train from Winchester.
 Walking and cycling is best for getting about, but expect a few hills here and there.
 Airport links with Southampton, Heathrow and Gatwick.

-Bursaries: As of 2012, Winchester has been offering students fee waivers of up to £6,000 over the duration of their course under the National Scholarship Programme.
+Bursaries: Winchester has a range of scholarships and bursaries.
 Find out which bursaries and fee waiver schemes you may be eligible for using the support calculator here.